wotek/response-builder/doc/response_prototypes.md

     }
 }
 ```

-Default prototype is actually scaffolding, it did not define any fields.
+Default prototype is actually scaffolding, it does not define any fields.
 *How you can extend it?* Here comes Headers and Body Fields.

-Fields are predefined Value Objects.
+Fields are predefined values.
 For example lets look at header's date field:
 ```php
 class Date extends Simple
 {